 A different jury is selected each year.
-All of the members are arts professionals and non-residents of Strathcona County.
+In 2021, the jury will be comprised of three non-resident arts professionals and two members of the Art Collection Advisory Committee.
 Names are suggested by the Art Collection Advisory Committee and by members of the Recreation, Parks & Culture Cultural Services Branch.
 We also contact organizations such as the Alberta Foundation for the Arts, who also have a juried art selection process for adding to their collection.

 - authenticity and originality

 - quality of materials, and the impact on future conservation or maintenance needs